 and the march began, in a horrible procession

 we could hardly drag our worn out bodies in the terrible heat…

 famished all day you were wallowing in dust….

-Magda’s resilience can be seen in her focus on the power of her imagination.
+Magda’s resilience can be seen in the powerful use of her imagination.
 This became a way for her to remember a better past and hope for a better future.
-Just as in Lindenbaum’s Song of Theresienstadt, Magda’s poems finish with positive thoughts.
+Just as in Lindenbaum’s Song of Theresienstadt, Magda’s poems end with a glimmer of hope.

 Dream ends with: